AlfonsoJLuna/alfonsoluna.io/README.md

 ## License

-The theme is licensed under the MIT License.
+* The theme in the `themes/mytheme/` folder is licensed under the MIT license.

-The content is licensed under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.
+* The rest of the content is licensed under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.

+This repository may contain libraries or other files provided by third parties.
+The above licenses do not apply to these files.

 ## Forking

 If you want to fork or reuse this repo, please be sure you:

 - Delete all my personal information in `config.toml` or replace it with your own.
-- Delete all content or make sure you are respecting its Creative Commons license.
+- Delete all the content or make sure you are respecting the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.